wrightmat/dnd-eberron/creatures/Alchemy Beetle.md

 ### References

-* Secrets of Xen'drik, page 74.
+* Secrets of Xen'drik, pg.
+74